LocalLink 62 (BaltimoreLink): Elimination of Ft. Howard service

 In 1993, Route 4 service to Ft.
-Howard, which had been cut in half less than a year earlier, was eliminated completely, and service the remaining parts of the line was reduced to one bus every 70 minutes.
+Howard, which had been cut in half less than a year earlier, was eliminated, and service the remaining parts of the line was reduced to one bus every 70 minutes.
 The proposal to eliminate service to Ft.
 Howard drew protests that were filmed by local news stations.
 A private contractor was chartered to provide this service following elimination.
 In 1997, MTA once again started to run a bus to Ft.
 Howard.
 A new Route 6 that ran from Eastpoint Mall to Ft.
 Howard, mostly via North Point Road, was briefly added in 1997, but was discontinued a year later.

 Extension to White Marsh

 In 2000, MTA extended Route 4 from Eastpoint Mall to White Marsh Mall through Essex and Rosedale, and south from the Dundalk loop to Turner's Station, and the route was slightly modified to serve the CCBC Dundalk campus.
 For the first time, single-seat bus service became available between the two CCBC east-side campuses.

 This service initially operated through Essex along Mace Avenue, a street where buses were previously opposed by the community.
 As a result of community opposition, Route 4 was soon shifted to Rossville Boulevard, the same route as Route 55.

 In addition to these extensions, the frequency of service was improved.
 Rush hour service operated every 40 minutes, and off-peak service hourly.
 Selected trips also served the Yellow Brick Road industrial Park in Golden Ring.

 Service along the original part of the route remain unchanged.
 Northbound trips continued to follow the Merritt Boulevard corridor, while southbound trips used North Point Road and Wise Avenue, requiring riders to change buses on the same line to return to the area they originally left.